-Francis Cornwall Williamson joined the Australian Army and served with the 1st Divisional Signalling Company, Field Engineers.
-The First Australian Division was formed in Australia in August 1914.
-It embaarked from Western Australia in November and was diverted from an original destination in the United Kingdom to Egypt due to accomodation problems.
+The 1st Divisional Signalling Company, Field Engineers was part of the First Australian Division.
+The Division was formed in Australia in August 1914.
+It embarked from Western Australia in November 1914 and was diverted from an original destination in the United Kingdom to Egypt due to accommodation problems.
 It landed at Egypt in December.
 During this time the division took part in the defence of Eygpt, defending the Suez Canal against Turkish attacks in February 1915.